CodeYourFuture/JavaScript-Core-3-Coursework-Week3/practice/code-reading.md

 Explain why line 4 and line 6 output different numbers.

+The code above only logs 1, but if you call the function it logs 2. they have different outputs because of the scope, the x on line 4 exists only inside the f1 function.

 ## Question 2

 Take a look at the following code: